xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 ## General Expressions

-In the  REAL  world,  an  expression  can  consist of one or more terms, separated  by  "addops"  (`+`  or  `-`).
+In the  _real_  world,  an  expression  can  consist of one or more terms, separated  by  "addops"  (`+`  or  `-`).
 In BNF, this is written